 7) Gatekeeper B receives the LRQ.

-8) Gatekeeper B returns an LCF including all of the security protocols supported by endpoint B.
+8) Gatekeeper B returns an LCF including the highest priority matching security protocol between endpoint A and endpoint B and/or gatekeeper B depending on the call signalling routing mode.
+The appropriate connectionAddress parameter (where applicable) shall be included and the priority parameter shall be omitted.

 9) Gatekeeper A receives the LCF.

-10) Gatekeeper A returns an ACF including all of the security protocols supported by endpoint B to endpoint A.
+10) Gatekeeper A returns an ACF including the security protocol information received in the LCF..

-11) Endpoint A establishes a secure call signalling channel to endpoint B with one of the common supported security protocols.
-If there is no common supported security protocol between A and B, endpoint A can stop the call or proceed to set up a normal call.
+11) Endpoint A establishes a secure call signalling channel to endpoint B with the common supported security protocol.
+If there is no common supported security protocol between A and B, endpoint A may proceed to set up a normal call.

 Figure 6-3 – Example negotiation signalling flow